Krastanov/labwebsite/_pages/undergrad-qis.md

 permalink: /undergrad-qis/
 ---

-# 4XX: Quantum Information Science
+# COMPSCI 490: Quantum Information Science

 Quantum information science (QIS) revolutionizes our understanding of the fundamental laws of the universe and promises world-altering improvements in a number of practical computational tasks.
 For theoretical computer scientists, QIS provides the means to unlock the ultimate computational powers available to us in this universe.
 For programmers and computer engineers, QIS offers the tools to run simulations and optimizations otherwise infeasible on classical computers.
 For theoretical physicists, QIS gives us hope of resolving paradoxes foundational to our understanding of Nature.
 And for experimentalists and engineers, QIS also enables the creation of exquisite sensors and novel communication tools, far outperforming what is classically permitted.